JenninaFarm/FinellyFoodApp/README.md

 ### Release 2: 2021-05-21 features

+- User is able to see full ui with bottom menu
-- User is able to
+- User is able to navigate to barcode scanner, dashboard and home
-- User is able to
+- User is able to read EAN-13, EAN-8 and UPC-A barcodes with the live camera feed and ui navigates to the dashboard to show the results
-- ...
+- In dashboard user is able to see the read barcode
+- In dashboard user is able to see nutrient content of French Toast per 100g once barcode is read

 ### Known Bugs

-- App may
+- App don't receive information of the barcode since the App don't have needed credentials yet
+  - This is why it only shows the French Toast at the moment
 - Gives error code: E/libc: Access denied finding property "persist.vendor.camera.privapp.list"
   - It doesn't seem to effect of the usage though
   - Used device: OnePlus6